 ~ Just about sums up August ~

-~ Faded grandeur ~This manor house dominates a large local park.
+~ Faded grandeur ~ This manor house dominates a large local park.
 Records show that there has a house on the estate since at least the mid 17th Century.
-The last occupants were a branch of the Rothschild family and they sold to the Council in 1925, on condition that the estate was used for leisure … Continue reading 242/365
+The last occupants were a branch of the Rothschild family and they sold to the Council in 1925, on condition that the estate was used for … Continue reading 242/365

 So what?
 I'm sure lots of you, most of you, can drive.
 It's really fairly easy, once you know how.
 I've been able to drive since I was 18 (legal age to drive in the UK is 17) and spent my early 20s driving across European Autobahns, on the other side of the road.
 However, … Continue reading I Am A Driver

-~ A day of learning ~I spent today at the Society of Genealogists in Central London, attending a seminar called My Ancestor Was Irish.
+~ A day of learning ~ I spent today at the Society of Genealogists in Central London, attending a seminar called My Ancestor Was Irish.
 The 3 speakers were witty and informative, and I came away at 5pm knowing more than I had done at 10.30am.
-I do, however, need to revise my history of the … Continue reading 240/365
+I do, however, need to revise my history of … Continue reading 240/365

 ~ The Friday night tipple ~